 • We will schedule your first game around your arrival time

-• Entry fee is $200/ team for 9U-14U boys' teams
+• Entry fee is $200/ team for 15U-17U boys' teams

-The Showcase is the HOTTEST Youth Event During the NCAA Live Period!!!
+The Showcase is the HOTTEST Youth Event!!!

-Event website to assist participants in knowing what they need to do in order to be eligible to participate in NCAA-certified events:
+The following URLS need to be posted on your event website to assist participants in knowing what they need to do in order to be eligible to participate in NCAA-certified events:

 1. The NCAA basketball certification website and FAQ page (www.ncaa.org/basketballcertification & https://ncaa.egain.cloud/kb/ECAG/home) – because this page includes links to user resource quick-reference guides and manuals including guidelines and step by step instructions for participants.